Park Assist and Parking Sensors

-When you want to parallel park your car you just press the Park Assist button and use the indicator before your car passes the parking space.
+When you want to parallel park your car you just push the Park Assist button and use the indicator before your car passes the parking space.
 Ultrasonic sensors in the front bumpers will scan the space to see whether it is big enough.

-You then stop the car, select reverse gear and let go of the steering wheel.
+You then stop the car when prompted, select the reverse gear and let go of the steering wheel.
 Park Assist shows you its intended reverse path on your multifunctional display, then puts the car into the best starting position and steers automatically into the space.
 Even though you don't have to steer, you're always in control of your car, working the accelerator or brake and the clutch.
 And you can deactivate the system immediately by taking over the steering or by braking to a standstill.